anaidbeatrice/anaidbeatrice.github.io/readme.txt

 Overview

-This is the desktop version of the personal portfolio website.
-It showcases an interactive 3D-style image carousel, an about section with profile and starry background, and a contact page with cleanly designed cards.
-All JavaScript has been separated into external files for clean structure and maintainability.
+This portfolio page showcases an interactive 3D-style image carousel, an about section with profile and starry background, and a contact page with cleanly designed cards.

 Pages & Features